plclauss/Project-Euler--Largest-Prime-Factor/README.md

 <br>
 If I'm correct, the worst case scenario would produce `O(n)`.
 This assumes that the `evenPrime()` function (in my implementation) does nothing. (*i.e.,* the number was not even, so as it proceeds to the next function, the maximum number of iterations it must execute is equal to the number, *n*, itself, meaning the original number was prime).<br>
 ***However,*** if *n* is even and `evenPrime()` does its job, the time complexity would be `O(log(n))`, as we'd effectively be cutting the problem in half over and over.
+---
+***NOTE: If you notice any mistakes in this analysis, please notify me.
+This is a learning experience for me, so I'd appreciate anyone bringing any mistakes to my attention.***